 The northern section of the Patagonian Andes is better known as the Andean Lakes District.
 It is a stunningly beautiful region of blue lochs, thick forests and snow capped volcanoes which straddles the Chile-Argentina border.
 This is without a doubt the most underrated area of the Andes, with great weather, absolutely superb scenery and hundreds of tea rooms serving excellent cakes.
 The area also has a lot of short hikes and backpacking trips in wild and untouched forests, some superb areas for mountain biking, and a selection of easy volcanoes to climb including the spectacularly active Volcan Villarrica.
 This is the best place in the Andes to come if you want a hotel based holiday doing some easy day walks or other activities in superb scenery.

 Volcan Villarrica in winter

 In the Chilean Lakes District any multi-day hike will need to be done as a backpacking trip.
 The majority are forest based walks, often through stands of the unusual monkey puzzle trees.
 In the north of the region the circuit of Volcan Antuco takes three days and you can add another day to climb the peak.
-This walk is mainly through lava deserts and volcanic wilderness and crosses a pass of over 2000m.
+This hike is mainly through lava deserts and volcanic wilderness and crosses a pass of over 2000m.
 In the Villarrica National Park the "Villarrica Traverse" and "Villarrica circuit" both offer varied trekking through monkey puzzle forest, grassland and volcanic plateaux with great views of several snow capped peaks.
 Both trips will take 4-5 days and they can be combined to give a longer tour.
 Further south on the Chilean side of the mountains is the Puyehue traverse, again offering a mixture of forest and lava flow backpacking.
 All these areas have good one day walks as well.